robertohuertasm/KoUIvisibilityBindings/README.md

-**KoUIvisibilityBindings** is a little script containing some bindings that make use of JQuery UI effects..
+**KoUIvisibilityBindings** is a little script containing some bindings that make use of JQuery UI effects.

 ##Getting started